-1. Run a minimum of 16 gauge, 3-conductor cable, plus ground (4 wires) to the first alarm junction box from a power supply and between all smoke alarms that are to be connected together.
-Use ANSI/UL Listed Class 1 wire.
-Power limited cable for multiple tandem connections are available at many commercial electrical retail stores.
-2. Make wire connections to the supplied plug-in connector as follows: black to black, white to white, 3rd conductor to the red/yellow wire.
-The red/yellow wire should be stripped to make the connection.
+- 1. Run a minimum of 16 gauge, 3-conductor cable, plus ground (4 wires) to the first junction box from a power supply and between all smoke alarms that are to be connected together.
+Use UL Listed Class 1 wire.
+Power limited cable for multiple tandem connections are available at many commercial electrical retail stores. - 2.
+Make wire connections to the supplied plug-in connector as follows: black to black, white to white, 3rd conductor to the yellow/red wire.
+The yellow/red wire should be stripped to make the connection.
 Connect ground wire between metal outlet boxes.
+550-0324